#1: Make it Interesting | The Who

 First impressions matter.
 Take a page from media relations 101 and the practice of creating compelling headlines with an attention-grabbing subject line.
 The shorter and punchier the better.
 HubSpot says to aim for 50-65 characters.
 Marketo recommends 41 to be exact.
 MailChimp says it depends 🤷.
 Magic numbers aside, the aim of the game it to be succinct yet clear.

 Also be open minded to mediums and channels beyond emails and newsletters.
 We’ve all seen the stats on how much people love consuming video content.
 Don’t count out the effectiveness of a well-made infographic or interactive flow chart either.
-When planned properly, the direct engagement from in-person or remote presentations is often undeniable – just always be sure to record them and house them in an easy to access, user friendly content repository!
+When planned properly, the direct engagement from in-person or remote presentations is often undeniable – just always be sure to record and house them in an easy-access, user-friendly content repository!

 Don’t forget a tasteful balance of humor, wit and kindness are proven to work when it comes to communicating in general.
 All-in-all, it’s about being relatable and empathetic.